foundryvtt/dnd5e/wiki/Enrichers.md

 **By Relative ID:** `[[/item amUUCouL69OK1GZU]]` or `[[/item .amUUCouL69OK1GZU]]`

 A Relative ID can contain a reference to an owned Item either by an ID, or a relative UUID (note the preceding `.`).
 When clicked, the enricher will use its location (either in an Actor Sheet, Item Sheet, or Chat Card) to determine the Token or Actor that owns that card or sheet in order to use the specified item from that owner.

+The activity name can also be used when referring to an item using its ID in the same manner as above with item name.

 ![Item Enricher](https://raw.githubusercontent.com/foundryvtt/dnd5e/publish-wiki/wiki/images/enricher-item.png)